top companies in Indonesia

 Learn from the Top Companies in Indonesia

-According to a recent analysis from Google, Temasek, and Bain, Indonesia’s internet economy will likely reach USD 330 billion in value by 2030, nearly doubling the present digital economy’s value of USD 170 billion in Southeast Asia.
+A recent Google, Temasek, and Bain analysis predicts Indonesia’s internet economy will reach USD 330 billion by 2030, nearly doubling Southeast Asia’s current digital economy of USD 170 billion.

-The analysis also predicted that Indonesia’s internet economy will grow to USD 146 billion by 2025, up from USD 70 billion this year, thanks to an open legislative environment that encourages the use of digital financial services.
+Moreover, the internet economy is expected to grow to USD 146 billion by 2025, up from USD 70 billion this year, driven by a supportive legislative environment for digital financial services.

-Let’s start by filling out the form below and talking to one of our professional counselors.
+Fill out the form below and connect with one of our professional consultants to launch your Indonesian company.

 Pandu Biasramadhan